Yandex Cloud

 In this article:

-• Getting the maintenance list
+• Getting a list of maintenance jobs

 • Getting cluster maintenance logs